MrMetric/block_thingy/README.md

 $ git submodule update --init --recursive
 ```

 If you are using Windows, you must run `fix_symlinks.bat` before building or running block_thingy.
 This is because Git incorrectly translates each symbolic link to be just a text file with the link path as the content.
+If you are using Windows 10, you must enable [developer mode](https://docs.microsoft.com/en-us/windows/uwp/get-started/enable-your-device-for-development) for `fix_symlinks.bat` to work.
+Refer to this official Windows blog post for more information: [Symlinks in Windows 10!](https://blogs.windows.com/buildingapps/2016/12/02/symlinks-windows-10/).

 ## Dependencies
 thing | included?